tadgeobrien/Hive-Monitor/README.md

 - [ ] Then I should look at how I am going to secure and waterproof the stuff that I have.
 - [ ] Then start to look at how are you going to address the solar component of this.
 - [ ] Clear silicoln to cover any electronics that might be exposed (wiring mostly)
+- [ ] Define sample rate.
+I think that every 30 minutes would be sufficent.
+It would give you a sense of material coming in and going out I would think.

 # Hive Montitor